PMI Evolve: Evolving Vector Control to Fight Malaria

 In December 2022, PMI awarded Abt the PMI Evolve Project, which supports PMI and U.S. Agency for International Development (USAID) missions and bureaus with the planning, implementing, and monitoring of malaria vector control programs in 21 countries.
 PMI Evolve is building on the prior projects’ IRS, ITN, and larval source management (LSM) activities and entomological monitoring.
 The new project is strengthening the capacity of local institutions, including national malaria programs, district health offices, and research institutions, to independently conduct vector control programs.
 PMI Evolve is also responsible for program evaluation and conducting operations research on new vector control innovations.
 The project is incorporating gender equity and social inclusion (GESI) and climate change initiatives as cross-cutting themes with the overall goal of ending malaria faster.

-In the first year of the project, PMI Evolve is incorporating the expertise of eight partners: BAO Systems, Dimagi, EnCompass, Health Information Systems Program (HISP) Centre at the University of Oslo (UiO) and its affiliates in West and Central Africa and Uganda, PATH, Population Services International (PSI), Tropical Health, and University of California, San Francisco (UCSF), Malaria Elimination Initiative (MEI).
+The Abt-led consortium of implementing partners includes: BAO Systems, Dimagi, EnCompass, Health Information Systems Program (HISP) Centre at the University of Oslo (UiO) and its affiliates in West and Central Africa and Uganda, PATH, Population Services International (PSI), Tropical Health, and University of California, San Francisco (UCSF), Malaria Elimination Initiative (MEI).
 The project also is engaging regional partners to lead capacity-strengthening and localization efforts for entomological monitoring.